 We are only at the beginning of making surgery measurable.

-For decades, operating theatres have relied on human memory, fragmented systems, and invisible processes.
 The hardest problems in surgery are not purely technical.
-They are systemic.
-Workflow gaps.
-Communication breakdowns.
-Risk that accumulates quietly until it becomes visible too late.
+They are systemic: workflow gaps, communication breakdowns, risk that accumulates quietly until it becomes visible too late.

-These are not solved by adding isolated tools.
-They require connected systems that understand context, sequence, and consequence.
+They are not solved by adding isolated tools.
+They need connected systems that understand context, sequence, and consequence.

 Mathematics gave us the tools to model structure.